fiatjaf/nocomment/README.md

 4. It just works.
 The URL is the identifier.

 ```
-import { NoComment } from 'nocomment'
+import { NoComment } from 'react-nocomment'

 function App() {
   return (